ncasuk/ncas-isc/shell/exercises/shell_exercise7_scripts_sol.md

         23 1001
         ...

-The output contains the last lines from some binary files so it may not make a lot of sence!
+The output contains the first lines from some binary files so it may not make a lot of sence!

 5.